WHY MARRYING COUPLES NEED PRENUPTIAL AGREEMENTS

 Define specifically what is “marital” property and what is “separate” property – beyond premarital assets and gift/inheritance assets, a prenup can allow people to determine how they want future acquired property to be handled – whether they want to have it split equally, divided by proportion of contribution, or held and owned separately.
 This kind of certainty is what many seek when having a prenup prepared.

-- You own your own business – many business owners seek prenuptial agreements to ensure that they can keep their premarital business in a divorce.
+- You own a business – many business owners seek prenuptial agreements to ensure that they can keep their premarital business in a divorce.
 A common problem in divorces involving self-employed spouses is valuing their business.
 A professional business valuation, conducted by a forensic accountant or other business valuator can be very expensive and time-consuming.
-In addition, many small business owners are reluctant to open up their books for attorneys, judges, accountants, and others to see
+In addition, many small business owners are reluctant to open up their books for attorneys, judges, accountants, and potentially the public to see

 - Establish procedures/rules for deciding future matters – some couples utilize prenuptial agreements to spell out how their finances will be handled during marriage, including how regular expenses are paid, managing debt, saving for retirement, among others.
 For example, some couples will draw up a financial plans where each party deposits a certain amount of each paycheck into a joint account, from which certain specific bills will be paid – housing, utilities, etc. Other couples wish to insert procedures before either spouse makes a purchase over a specified amount.